-A yoga ball has many names.
-It can be referred to as a stability ball, exercising ball, balance ball, birthing ball, etc. Whatever you like to call it, make sure you have one of these miracle workers at home!
+Soothing a fussy baby can be truly frustrating, but this trick is definitely worth a try!
+A yoga ball, stability ball, exercising ball, balance ball, birthing ball, etc. Whatever you like to call it, make sure you have one of these miracle workers at home!

-One of my all-time favorite tips for new parents is by far: Get a yoga ball!
-What most people don’t realize, is that a yoga ball can make a huge difference in so many ways.
+As a mother of three, my all-time favorite tip for new parents is by far: Get a yoga ball!
+I also highly recommend to get one pretty early on in your pregnancy, here’s why: What most people don’t realize, is that a yoga ball can make a huge difference in so many ways.
 There’s the obvious use as exercise equipment.
 It’s great for a vigorous workout but also gentle exercise when you want to get back in to shape post-delivery.
 It can help fidgety people concentrate.
 It’s good for your back, posture and balance.
 It is also incredibly useful for expecting mothers and preparing for giving birth.
 But it is magical for soothing a restless baby!

 Pregnancy and giving birth

 Pregnancy can literally be a pain in the back.
 Sitting, bouncing or rocking on a yoga ball can help ease the pain.
 While expecting our first born, I religiously attended a pregnancy yoga class.
 We were taught that all circles are good for both mother and baby, i.e., moving in a circular motion for example while sitting on a yoga ball.
 This helps relax tensed up pelvis muscles, and possibly even aid a breached baby getting into the correct position and place.
 If you’re pregnant, I warmly recommend to give it a try; sit on the ball and move your pelvis in circles on top of the ball.
 A lot of birthing hospitals also provide yoga balls to ease contraction pain.

 The greatest benefit of a yoga ball, however, in my opinion, is it’s magical way of soothing a restless baby and helping the baby fall asleep.